 There are several different foods that can help with insomnia.
 Feed them to your child 30 minutes before bedtime.
 Try Bananas contain magnesium, melatonin, and serotonin to calm the body.
 Warm milk contains tryptophan that acts as a sedative and calms children.
 Chamomile tea with orange blossom, valerian, and passiflora.
 These herbs will calm a child.

 Is melatonin safe for children?

 Yes, melatonin is safe for children in the correct dosage.
-Melatonin is a hormone produced by the pineal gland, the organ which regulates the body's sleep/wake cycle.
-The hormone is secreted in a circadian rhythm by enzymes which are activated by darkness and depressed by light.
+Melatonin is a hormone produced by the pineal gland, the organ which regulates the body’s sleep/wake cycle.
+The hormone is secreted in a circadian rhythm by enzymes that are activated by darkness and depressed by light.
 Melatonin will only help you or your child sleep if your body is deficient in it.
-Give your child or teen 3mg capsule 30 minutes before bedtime.
-If it doesn't help, then the amount of melatonin in their bodies is sufficient.
+Give your child or teen a 3mg capsule 30 minutes before bedtime.
+If it doesn’t help, then the amount of melatonin in their bodies is sufficient.